 Furthermore, if you want more affordable college choices, you should consider smaller schools.
 Among private 50-50 colleges, the smaller, the lower the average net cost with the exception of the largest schools.

 The fact is that supply and demand exists in higher education.
 There are more smaller schools and they are less popular so they offer discounts.
 On the other hand, the popular Goldilocks schools, don’t have to offer lower prices to get students to attend.

 If you’re considering test optional schools, be sure to check if test scores are used in awarding merit aid.
 You may need it since it looks like test optional schools charge more.
-Schools where tests are neither required nor recommended had an average net price over $5,000 more than those where the tests are required.
+Private colleges where tests are neither required nor recommended had an average net price over $4,000 more than those where the tests are required.